pdokto/JavaScript30/README.md

 Little practice repo to refesh my JavaScript/html/css knowledge
 project ideas from https://javascript30.com/

-new repo to make my acitivity visible
+new repo to make my acitivity visible for recruiters